pupil-labs/web-aois/README.md

     pl-web-aois-record path-to-aoi-defs.json [https://example.com/]
     ```

     b.
 Download and extract the recording to your PC.
-Recordings can be [transfered from the device over USB](https://docs.pupil-labs.com/neon/data-collection/transfer-recordings-via-usb/#transfer-recordings-via-usb) or downloaded from Pupil Cloud.
+Recordings can be [transfered from the device over USB](https://docs.pupil-labs.com/neon/data-collection/transfer-recordings-via-usb/#transfer-recordings-via-usb) or downloaded from Pupil Cloud (use "Native Recording Data").

 3. Process your recording to generate new CSV files that have gaze mapped to web page coordinates and individual AOI coordinates
     ```bash